Marie-L1/Marie-L1/README.md

  🎉 I recently completed the **BrainStation's Software Engineering Bootcamp** 🎉

- 🚀  I’m currently a **Software Developer in the makeitMVP Launch Program!** 🚀
+ 🚀  I’m recently completed my internship as a **Software Developer in the makeitMVP Launch Program!** 🚀

 ![giphy](https://github.com/user-attachments/assets/a0782d2b-fff0-4a05-b25e-f304a25bc143)